Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

     ## [1] 0.02260804

-Based on the output, the full linear model is `trope_count`-hat = 4.58 -
+Based on the output, the full linear model is `trope_count-hat` = 4.58 -
 0.00757 \* `bpm` + 0.000208 \* `sec_duration`.
 The R-squared value is
 0.022608, which means that approximately 2.2608044% of the variability in trope counts can be explained by the linear model that predicts trope count from a song’s tempo and duration.
-Given this R-squared value, our model is very weak since since, in general, the closer the R-squared value is to 1 (100% of the variability in trope counts can be explained by the model), the more accurate and useful the final model is.
+Given this R-squared value, our model is very weak since, in general, the closer the R-squared value is to 1 (100% of the variability in trope counts can be explained by the model), the more accurate and useful the final model is.
 As the model only accounts for a small percent of the variability in trope counts, it is not a great predictor of a fight song’s trope count.

 The intercept tells us that for a song with 0 bpm which lasts 0 seconds, the expected number of tropes is 4.58.
 But of course, this is nonsensical since none of the fight songs we are considering in our analysis last 0 seconds (for that matter, no songs, by definition, last 0 seconds\!).
-The slope coefficient of -0.00757 for `bpm` tells us that for an increase in 1 bpm, the number of tropes is expected to decrease by 0.00757.
-The slope coefficient of 0.000208 for `sec_duration` tells us that for an increase in a song’s duration by 1 second, the number of tropes is expected to increase by 0.000208.
+The slope coefficient associated with `bpm` tells us that for an increase in 1 bpm, the number of tropes is expected, on average, to decrease by 0.00757, holding all else constant.
+The slope coefficient associated with `sec_duration` tells us that for an increase in a song’s duration by 1 second, the number of tropes is expected, on average, to increase by 0.000208, holding all else constant.
 However, the p-values for the coefficients of `bpm` and `sec_duration`, 0.241 and 0.980 respectively, are both greater than our alpha level of 0.05.
 Therefore, we fail to reject the null hypotheses in favor of the alternative hypotheses.
 Hence, there is insufficient evidence that the slope